At a Glance

 Can I use ChiliPad with a memory foam mattress?

-Yes, and memory foam owners are actually the highest-satisfaction Chilisleep cohort in our testing.
+Yes, and memory foam owners are actually the highest-satisfaction Chilisleep cohort in our evaluation.
 Memory foam is the worst offender for heat retention, so adding a chilled pad on top inverts the problem cleanly.
 The pad sits between your mattress and your fitted sheet — it does not require replacing the mattress and does not void memory foam warranties.

 How loud is BedJet?